haskellcg/Company_Notes/trill_protocol_rfc6325_part_2.md

   Mannualy configured address information is generally considered static and so defaults to a confidence of 0xFF while no other source of such information can be configured to a confidence any higher than 0xFE.
 However, for other cases, such as where the mannual configuration is just a starting point that the RBridge campus manager wishes to be dynamically overridable, the confidence of such mannually configured information may be configured to a lower value.

 #### 4.8.3.
 Forgetting End-Station Addresses
+  While RBridges need to learn end-station addresses as described above, it is equally important that they be able to forget such information.
+Otherwise, frames form end stations that have moved to a different part of the campus could be indefinitely black-holed by RBridge with stale information as to the link to which the end station is attached.

+  For end-station address information locally learned from frames received, the timeout from the last time a native frame was received or decapsulated with the information conforms to the recommendations of [802.1D].
+It is refered to as the "Ageing Time" and it configurable per RBridge with a range of from 10 seconds to 1,000,000 seconds and a default value of 300 seconds.

+  The situation is different for end-station address information acquired via the TRILL ESADI protocol.
+It is up to be originating RBridge to decide when to remove such information from its ESADI LSP (or up to ESADI protocol timeouts if the originating RBridge becomes inaccessible).

+  When an Rbridge ceases to be appointed forwarder for VLAN-x on a port, it forgets all end-station address information learned from the observation of VLAN-x native frames received on that port.
+It also increments a per-VLAN counter of the number of times it lost appointed forwarder status on one of its ports for that VLAN.

+  When, for all of its ports, RBridge RBn is no longer appointed forwarder for VLAN-x, it forgets all end-station address information learned from decapsulating VLAN-x native frames.
+Also, if RBn is particpating in the TRILL ESADI protocol for VLAN-x, it ceases to so participate after sending a final LSP nulling out the end-station address information for the VLAN that it has been originating.
+In addition, all other RBridge that are VLAN-x forwarder on at least one of their ports notice that the link state data for RBn has changed to show that it no longer has a link on VLAN-x.
+In response, they forget all end-station address information they have learned from decapsulating VLAN-x frames that show RBn as the ingress RBridge.

+  When the appointed forwarder lost counter for RBridge RBn for VLAN-x is observed to increase via the TRILL IS-IS link state database but RBn continues to be an appointed forwarder for VLAN-x on at least one of its ports, every other RBridge that is an appointed forwadrer for VLAN-x modifiers the aging of all the addresses it has learned by decapsulating native frames in VLAN-x from ingress RBridge RBn as follows: the time remainning for each entry is adjusted to be no larger than a per-RBridge configuration parameter called "Forward Delay".
+This parameter is in the range of 4 to 30 seconds with a default value of 15 seconds.

 #### 4.8.4.
 Shared VLAN Learning
 ### 4.9.
 RBridge Ports
 #### 4.9.1.
 RBridge Port Configuration